MisanExe/nanoWizard/README.md

 # nanoWizard
-I hate making new settings for nano every time i brick a pi and install a new image. this should help with automatically setting up the basics.
+I dislike creating new settings for nano every time i brick a pi and install a new image.
+This should help with automatically setting up the basics and custom config
 ## install
 run './install.sh' to install
 ## usage